alberthfang/alberthfang.github.io/_pages/research.md

 author_profile: true
 ---

+## Current Research

+**How Racial Minorities Evaluate Trade-offs between Descriptive and Partisan Representation**

+> <a onclick="openClose('tradeoffs')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="tradeoffs" class="texter">We investigate how racial minorities navigate political trade-offs between conflicting racial and partisan group interests, which remain a central feature of racial politics despite the growing alignment between racial minorities and the Democratic Party.
+Examining the case of racial redistricting using original data on over 2,400 Blacks, Latinos, and Asian Americans, we designed a novel experiment to assess how racial minorities evaluate trade-offs between descriptive racial and Democratic representation that potentially arise when creating majority-minority districts.
+We find that racial minorities facing this trade-off perceive decreasing returns in the number of costly majority-minority districts and view Democratic legislative majorities as instrumental for producing welfare-improving policies.
+Our results inform broader questions about how individuals with multiple group-based interests make political choices that pit these interests in conflict, and provide specific insight into how racial minorities form political preferences for allocating institutional power across groups in a racially polarized party system.</p>

+<font size="-3">&nbsp;</font>

+**Electoral Competition and Racial Minorities' Demand for Accountable Symbolic Representatives**

+<font size="-3">&nbsp;</font>

+**Perceived Bureaucratic Bias and the Psychology of Civil Rights Mobilization**

+<font size="-3">&nbsp;</font>

+**Understanding and Reducing Partisan Gaps in Legal Mobilization in Response to Sex Discrimination among Women**

+<font size="-3">&nbsp;</font>

+**The Effect of Electing Minority Legislators on Substantive Minority Representation: New Evidence from Close U.S. State Legislative Elections**

+<font size="-3">&nbsp;</font>

+**Perceptions of Deservingness and the Politicization of Social Insurance: Evidence from Disability Insurance in the United States** Joint with Gregory A. Huber.

+> <a onclick="openClose('ssdi')" style="cursor: pointer;">Abstract <i class="fa fa-plus-square" aria-hidden="true"></i></a>

+> <p markdown="1" id="ssdi" class="texter">Perceptions of the deservingness of policy beneficiaries appear to shape attitudes toward redistributive programs, but whether this "deservingness heuristic" affects attitudes toward social insurance programs---that unlike entitlement programs pool risk among a contributing population and are relatively popular---is poorly understood.
+To explore this question, we examine the politics of Social Security Disability Insurance (SSDI), a program whose size and beneficiaries have become increasingly politicized.
+Analyzing novel survey data and two experimental studies conducted on national surveys, we find that people use informational cues about beneficiaries to infer the deservingness of SSDI recipients.
+Moreover, argumentative appeals about the program's size, design, and effects affect attitudes toward SSDI.
+These results challenge prior research arguing that people broadly perceive the sick as deserving of government care and that this heuristic "crowds out" other opinion-shaping factors.
+We discuss implications for the study of politicized social insurance programs.</p>

+<font size="-3">&nbsp;</font>

+**Perceptions of Program Abuse and Public Support for Social Insurance** Joint with Scott Bokemper and Gregory A. Huber

 ## Peer-Reviewed Publications

 **Can the Government Deter Discrimination?
 Evidence from a Randomized Intervention in New York City** Joint with Andrew M. Guess and Macartan Humphreys.
 Forthcoming, _The Journal of Politics_.